What happened to civility in our political discourse?

 Fast forward to social media antics of today.
 Sometimes posts on Facebook and other outlets make me cringe.
 People boast they have ‘unfriended’ those of differing views.
 Name calling, nasty rhetoric, polarizing tweets and instantgrams go back and forth.

 What happened to civil discourse?
 Like, when we agree to disagree and still be friends?
 I have been blessed with many friends from different cultures, religions, countries, ethnicities, and political backgrounds who have enriched my life.
-Yes, many times we’ve disagreed on specific issues (sometimes heatedly), but they know I care about them – as individuals – and I know they care about me, as Virginia.
+Yes, many times we’ve disagreed on specific issues (sometimes heatedly), but they know I care about them and I know they care about me no matter what.

 As both political parties have let us down this election, understand that things are a bit complicated this time around.
 I strongly dislike my party’s candidate and will most likely vote the other way this year; however, I abhor some things about both candidates.
 There are many, many people like me caught in this quandary.

 We all have issues we hold close to our hearts.
 Indeed, this year many important issues are on the table.
 While many folks, like me, are not happy with either candidate, some support one or the other for a particular stand on various issues.
-That doesn’t make them racists or bigots (re: Trump and his wall) or leftist liars (re: Hilary’s lies.)
+That doesn’t make them racists or bigots or leftist liars.

 But, puhleeez!
 I am so fed up with religious leaders implying voting for one candidate is God’s way.
 Get real!
 We Americans are a diverse bunch, so too, our churches and religious places of worship reflect diversity and many differing views.
 I’ve got news for these ostracizing leaders and their followers…